HL7/phd/input/intro-notes/StructureDefinition-PhdBaseObservation-notes.md

 In situations where the gateway knows that the patient is the person performing the measurement, a `Observation.performer` element can also point to the PhdPatient resource.
 However, in most situations this is unknown and the `performer` is not filled in.
 And for coincident timestamp observations, the `performer` should not be provided.
 This profile puts no constraints on the `performer` element.

 ### Timestamp: `effective[x]`
 PHDs report timestamps in various methods and may not report timestamps at all.
 The PHG will include a timestamp in every observation that is uploaded using a conversion as needed based on the timestamp data received from the PHD.
-The timestamp types and corresponding PHG conversions are summarized below:

 <style>table, th, td {
 border: 1px solid black;